From Bulgaria to Vietnam, Shawn visits barber shops around the world.

 As our minibus chugged through the Albanian countryside during our 6-hour trip, my husband and I inadvertently created a new car ‘game’ to pass the time: who could first spy a bunker as a new one appeared in the ever-changing panorama?

-Continue reading “Albanian Beauty & its 700,000 Bunkers: Profiling a Man Who Built Them”
+Continue reading “Albania and its 700,000 Bunkers: Profiling a Man Who Built Them”